Achanthavisith/React-IMS/README.md

 Node.js , Go to nodejs.org download latest version
 Visual Studio Code editor, or any ide with a terminal built in

-From download of master branch on github from this url  https://github.com/MendokusaiCode/React-IMS

-or copy this url and from Visual studio code and from new window click the "explorer" button in top left and click clone from github and insert the copied URL

 From project root directory type "npm install" within the terminal press enter

 Next within the terminal type "cd .\client\"